Health and Safety Executive

 • third: reduce the risk of injury so far as is reasonably practicable.

-More information can be found in the free HSE leaflet Getting to Grips with Manual Handling: A short Guide and in the priced guidance on the regulations Manual Handling.
-Manual Handling Operations Regulations 1992 (as amended) Guidance on Regulations L2 (visit Further information).
+More information can be found in the free HSE leaflet Manual handling at work: A brief guide and in the priced guidance on the regulations Manual Handling.
+Manual Handling Operations Regulations 1992 (as amended) Guidance on Regulations L23.